Congratulations to Diane Willimack, our 2025 DC-AAPOR Outstanding Achievement Award Winner!

 d) Award

 The winner will be recognized with a commemorative plaque and an honorary lifetime membership in DC-AAPOR.
-The award will be announced at the DC-AAPOR Annual Holiday Party.
+The award will be announced at the DC-AAPOR Annual Holiday Party and in the year-end DC-AAPOR Newsletter.

 e) Past Recipients